 - 1. Oral warning any member of the district staff; - 2.
 Written warning bus drivers, hall and lunch monitors, coaches, counselors, teachers, principals, superintendent; - 3.
 Written notification to parent bus drivers, hall and lunch monitors, coaches, guidance counselors, teachers, principals, superintendent; - 4.
 Detention teachers, principals, superintendent; - 5.
 Suspension from transportation director of transportation, principals, superintendent; - 6.
 Suspension from athletic participation coaches, principals, superintendent; - 7.
 Suspension from social or extracurricular activities activity directors, principals, superintendent; - 8.
 Suspension of other privileges principals, superintendent; - 9.
-Removal from classroom by teacher teachers, principals; - 10.
-In-school suspension principals, superintendent; - 11.
+Restorative Practices principals, superintendent, (victim/offender agreement) - 10.
+Removal from classroom by teacher teachers, principals; - 11.
+In-school suspension principals, superintendent; - 12.
 Short-term (five days or less) suspension from school principals, superintendent, board of education;

-- 12. Long-term (more than five days) suspension from school principals, superintendent, board of education; - 13.
-Restitution of damaged or stolen goods or property; - 14.
-Legal action through Family Court and/or law enforcement agencies. - 15.
+- 13. Long-term (more than five days) suspension from school principals, superintendent, board of education; - 14.
+Restitution of damaged or stolen goods or property; - 15.
+Legal action through Family Court and/or law enforcement agencies. - 16.
 Under certain circumstances, a permanent suspension may be warranted.
 However, permanent suspension is an extreme penalty that the Commissioner of Education has held is generally educationally unsound except under extraordinary circumstances such as where the student exhibits an alarming disregard for the safety of others and where it is necessary to safeguard the well-being of other students.